didymus707/stack-offload/README.md

 # StackOffload
-A Chrome extension for streaming stackoverflow questions as push notifications based on user preferences
+A simple web application for streaming Stack Overflow questions based on preferred tags as push notifications